- 1 Botox Sweat Reduction

 In the long run, all these issues can hurt your self-esteem.
 In fact, patients suffering from hyperhidrosis have a higher chance of dealing with depression as well as anxiety.
 30 to 37.9% of patients with hyperhidrosis report their excessive sweating being a constant strain on their daily life and mental health, while 64.7 to 86% reported moderate to severe negative emotional impacts.
 Many also report significant impacts on everything from hobbies to their career as a result of hyperhidrosis.

 Botox was FDA approved for hyperhidrosis in 2004.
-When injected into the sweat glands located throughout the skin, the botulinum toxin disables neurotransmitters and prevents the glands to secrete sweat.
+When injected into the sweat glands located throughout the skin, Botox disables neurotransmitters and prevents the glands to secrete sweat.
 As a result, patients are left sweat-free for 4 – 6 months.

 Botox for excessive sweating is a quick, convenient, and effective procedure that involves limited side effects and zero downtime.
 Current research based on randomized controlled trials demonstrates that Botox is 80% – 90% effective in treating symptoms of hyperhidrosis in only one treatment.

 Many patients choose Botox for hyperhidrosis treatment due to its efficacy and longevity.
 In fact, in a study of 145 patients, 98% of them said they would recommend toxin injections to others for excessive sweating.